What is HZA's recruitment process?

 During our introductory call, you will discover that we ask some extremely personal questions.
 The reason is: we don't want to put you through the lengthy application process if some personal factors may later exclude you from an employment visa in the Middle East.

-Do I have to have a Saudi license to work?
+Do I have to have a Saudi health license to work?

-You must keep your American or Canadian (or other) license
+You must keep your home country professional license

 active and current while you are working in Saudi Arabia,